NoroffFEU/development-platforms/github-case-study.md

 - **Cost-effective:** GitHub offers a free plan that enables developers to access many of its features and work together on open-source projects.
 Its enterprise plan is also affordable and well-suited to larger businesses.

-- **GitHub Actions:** This feature enables you to automate, personalise, and execute software development workflows directly from your repository.
+- **GitHub Actions:** This feature enables you to automate, personalize, and execute software development workflows directly from your repository.

-- **Mobile / desktop app:** GitHub has an app developers can use to manage their code trough their mobile phones,making it simple to stay productive on the go.
-GitHub also have a desktop app to make a better workflow when on computer
+- **Mobile / **Desktop** app:**** GitHub has an app that developers can use to manage their code through their mobile phones, making it simple to stay productive on the go.
+GitHub also has a desktop app to make a better workflow when on a computer

 - **Community:** GitHub has a large and active community of developers, which provides a valuable resource for learning and problem-solving.
-Developers can find answers to their questions, share their own knowledge, and get feedback from others on their code.
+Developers can find answers to their questions, share their knowledge, and get feedback from others on their code.

 ## Weaknesses

-GitHub is a powerful and widely-used platform, it also has some weaknesses and limitations.
+GitHub is a powerful and widely-used platform, but it also has some weaknesses and limitations.
 - **Learning Curve:** GitHub can be difficult to learn and use for beginners who are new to version control and collaboration.
-The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there was a lot of new methods and new concepts at the start, but after a couple of repos you learn more and more how things work.
+The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there were a lot of new methods and new concepts at the start, but after a couple of repos you learn more and more about how things work.

 - **Limited Private Repositories:** GitHub's free tier only allows for a limited number of private repositories, which can be a limitation for individual developers or small teams who need to keep their code private.